 - Represented a provider of legal support services in state and agency proceedings before the administrator of the Wisconsin Department of Financial Institutions (Division of Banking).
 The administrator conducted a contested-case hearing (four days) regarding the Department’s ability to regulate lawyers and legal assistants as adjustment-service companies under Wis.
 Stat. § 218.02.

-- Conducted an internal investigation for a special committee of the board of directors of a NASDAQ issuer amid a challenge to prior shareholder vote.
+- Conducted an internal investigation for a special committee of the board of directors of a NASDAQ issuer amid a challenge to a shareholder vote.
 Defending the issuer in connection with an SEC investigation into potential registration-statement violations.

 - Represented a multi-billion dollar financial institution in an internal investigation and subsequent SEC investigation stemming from allegations that the bank had fraudulently overstated the value of its loan portfolio to investors and regulators.
-This work included cooperating with a shadow audit conducted by the bank’s Big Four auditor.

 - Represented a large wholesaler and distributor in the internal investigation of a multi-million dollar employee fraud.
 This work included working with forensic accountants, identifying the failure of certain internal controls, reporting to the audit committee and to the company’s Big Four auditor, and cooperating with a federal criminal investigation and prosecution.